Crypto Adoption Around The World: Dominican Republic

 Source: Tekedia.com

-The Central Bank has highlighted over time that cryptocurrencies may provide grey areas that would facilitate financial instability, tax evasion, corruption, and money laundering.
-Regulated financial institutions that deal with cryptocurrencies may face fines or sanctions.
+The Central Bank has highlighted concerns that cryptocurrencies could create grey areas for financial instability, tax evasion, and money laundering.
+Regulated financial institutions that improperly deal with cryptocurrencies may face fines or sanctions.

-Recently, the Republic has reaffirmed Law 183-02, which states that all money debts must be paid in the legal currency.
+Recently, the Republic has reaffirmed Law 183-02, which states that all monetary debts must be paid in the legal currency.

 The Crypto Taxation Framework